Evaluation Seasonal Cycle CMIP6

 Key Findings

-- IFS-FESOM2-SR shows exceptional agreement with ERA5 observations, tracking the annual cycle almost perfectly (within ~0.5 W/m²) and outperforming the CMIP6 Multi-Model Mean.
+- IFS-FESOM2-SR demonstrates exceptional agreement with ERA5 observations, tracking the seasonal amplitude and magnitude almost perfectly throughout the year.

-- All models correctly capture the seasonal phase, with the global minimum in January (~330 W/m²) and maximum in July (~349 W/m²), driven by Northern Hemisphere land warming.
+- All models correctly reproduce the seasonal phase, with a global maximum in July/August driven by the dominance of Northern Hemisphere landmasses and summer temperatures.

 Spatial Patterns